MarkKelly00/codeLocker/ReadMe.md

 <img width="256" alt="CodeLocker SideBar" src="https://user-images.githubusercontent.com/62780709/96330940-0be3d800-100e-11eb-9cf5-85ed8c42ba32.png">

 The sidebar is located on the left side of the screen and is a static window making it easy to access at all times while using the site.
 At the top of the side bar is your profile name and image and a quick link to the profile page.
 Under your profile image, you can navigate to your personal locker, the about us page and the faq page by clicking the corresponding buttons.
 There is also a short list of your favorite Snippets in the sidebar.
-This allows you to quickly acces your most used or favorite snippets.
+This allows you to quickly access your most used or favorite Snippets.

 ##### Search Field

 <img width="407" alt="CodeLocker Search" src="https://user-images.githubusercontent.com/62780709/96330937-08505100-100e-11eb-8c28-0b5295b9889c.png">

 At any time, you can type a query into the search field at the top or the page.
-This field will search the body of code snippets and show all Snippets that contain that query.
-For example, if you wanted to find a code snippet that used "array.length" you would type that in the search and return all Code Snippets with "array.lenght" in the code body.
+This field will search the body of Code Snippets and show all Snippets that contain that query.
+For example, if you wanted to find a Code Snippet that used "array.length" you would type that in the search and return all Code Snippets with "array.lenghth" in the code body.

 ## License